Downloading content for offline mode

 • Is a social mobilization or health promotion programme in place?

-• Are rumours or is misinformation about the disease spreading in the community?
+• Are there rumours or misinformation about dengue?
+What are the rumours?